Quantum Error Correction for Beginners: Some modern developments in quantum error correction

-\subsection{Topological Codes}
+\subsection{Topological codes}

-A similar coding technique to the Bacon-Shor subsystem codes is the idea of topological error correction, first introduced with the Toric code of Kitaev in 1997~\cite{K97}.
-Topological coding is similar to subsystem codes in that the code structure is defined on a lattice (which, in general, can be be of dimension $> 2$) and the scaling of the code to correct more errors is conceptually straightforward.
+A conceptually similar (but technically distinct) coding technique to the Bacon-Shor subsystem codes is the idea of topological error correction, first introduced with the Toric code of Kitaev in 1997~\cite{K97}.
+Topological coding is similar to subsystem codes in that the code structure is defined on a lattice (which, in general, can be of dimension $\ge 2$) and the scaling of the code to correct more errors is conceptually straightforward.
 However, in topological coding schemes the protection afforded to logical information relies on the unlikely application of error chains which define non-trivial topological paths over the code surface.

-Topological error correction is a complicated area of quantum error correction and fault-tolerance and any attempt to fairly summarize the field is not possible within this review.
-In brief, there are two ways of approaching the problem.
+Topological error correction is a complicated area of QEC and fault-tolerance and any attempt to fairly summarize the field is not possible within this review.
+In brief, there are two ways of approaching these schemes.
 The first is simply to treat topological codes as a class of stabilizer codes over a qubit system.
-This approach is more amenable to current current information technologies and is being adapted to methods in cluster state computing~\cite{RHG07,FG08}, optics~\cite{DFSG08,DMN08}, ion-traps~\cite{SJ08} and superconducting systems~\cite{IFIITB02}.
-The second approach is to construct a physical Hamiltonian model based on the structure of the topological code.
+This approach is more amenable to current information technologies and is being adapted to methods in cluster state computing~\cite{RHG07,FG08}, optics~\cite{DFSG08,DMN08}, ion-traps~\cite{SJ08} and superconducting systems~\cite{IFIITB02}.
+The second approach is to construct a physical Hamiltonian model based on the structure of the topological code or choose systems which appear to exhibit topological order.
 This leads to the more complicated field on anyonic quantum computation~\cite{K97}.
-By translating a coding structure into a physical Hamiltonian system, excitations from the ground state of this Hamiltonian exhibit natural robustness against local errors (since their physical Hamiltonian symmetries reflect the coding structure imposed).
-Specifically, quasi-particles arising from a Hamiltonian approach to quantum codes exhibit fractional quantum statistics (they acquire fractional phase shifts when their positions are exchanged twice with other anyons, in contrast to Bosons or Fermions which always acquire $\pm 1$ phase shifts).
-The unique properties of anyons therefore allow for natural, robust, error protection and anyon/anyon interactions are performed by rotating anyones around each other.
-However, the major issue with this model is that it relies on quasi-particle excitations that do not, in general, arise naturally.
-Although certain physical systems have been shown to exhibit anyonic excitations, most notably in the fractional quantum hall effect~\cite{NSSFS08} the ability to first manufacture a reliable anyonic system in addition to reliably design and construct a large scale computing system based on anyons is a daunting task.
+For example, the coding structure of the Toric code \cite{K97} can be treated as a physical Hamiltonian system, with the ground state corresponding to the logical states of the code (in the case of the Torus it is a 4-fold degenerate ground state corresponding to two encoded qubits).
+Excitations from the ground state of this Hamiltonian correspond to the creation of anyonic quasi-particles and are energetically unfavourable (since their physical Hamiltonian symmetries reflect the coding structure imposed).